liferay/lexicon-site/src/pages/docs/patterns/dropdowns.md

 Out of the favorites the order is ruled as follows:
 * First two elements are the most used ones.
-* The rest are displayed in alphabeticall order
+* The rest are displayed in alphabetical order

 ![dropdown menu actions in plus button with favorites configuration and scroll bar case](../../../images/DropdownPlusButtonCase2.png)